 CB: If you have allergies, always assume that the server does not understand your questions about ingredients.
 It’s best to negotiate food allergies with your hotel ahead of time and get a sense of whether they can accommodate your needs.
 Most water in Costa Rica is potable, but always ask [when in a new location] – and if you have sensitive stomach, stay away from street food.

-Are there any products, apps or items on a packing list that you recommend that help make travel in Costa Rica safer?
+Are there any products, apps or items on a packing list that you recommend?

 MC: Travel insurance!
 If you’re going to drive – Waze is really useful in Costa Rica!